-The Center for Mediation and Dialogue is a free and confidential service of the Mayor’s Office providing mediation, facilitation and conflict resolution education to residents of Beaverton and Washington County east of 185th Avenue.
+The Center for Mediation and Dialogue is a free and confidential service of the Community Services & Engagement providing mediation, facilitation and conflict resolution education to residents of Beaverton and Washington County east of 185th Avenue.

 We have been serving the community since 1988.
 Our staff and community volunteers are professionally trained mediators, skilled in communication and conflict resolution.

 Peace-Building Grants are designed to support events, projects or programs that foster peace in Beaverton.
 They can include local conflict resolution projects, community events, or trainings.
 Examples include providing a training for peer-mediators, books or other materials for a community discussion about restorative justice, a facilitated dialogue event on a polarizing topic or other creative ideas.